 - The process is more expensive as you need to keep running constant tests using test kits to monitor the levels.
 However, this is not the case for pure ammonia sources.

 - It is valid that pure ammonia is slightly faster, but they also have their disadvantage.
 They do not permit a greater bio-load than the initial amount, particularly once the cycle has started.
-The filter has developed mature media.
+This is because the filter has developed mature media.

 – Stage One